NiCKMiNATi/quick-quiz/README.md

 # quick-quiz
-This is a simple Quiz App built with HTML, CSS and JavaScript.
+I have built a website for a quick quiz, with the help of HTML, CSS and JavaScript.
+Please go through the files and download them if you need them.
+Thank you for your time.